Virtual Studio Technology: Hardware

 Hardware VST hosts can load special versions of VST plugins.
 These units are portable and usable without a computer, though some of them require a computer for editing.
 Other hardware options include PCI/PCIe cards designed for audio processing, which take over audio processing from the computer's CPU and free up RAM.

 Some hardware hosts accept VSTs and VSTis, and either run Windows-compatible music applications like Cubase, Live, Pro Tools, Logic etc., or run their own DAW.
 Other are VST Hosts only and require a separate DAW application.
 Origin from Arturia is a hardware DSP system that houses several VST software synthesizers in one machine, like Jupiter 50/80 from Roland.
 Using appropriate software, audio data can also be sent over a network, so the main host runs on one computer, and VST plugins on peripheral machines.

 Standard

 The VST plugin standard is the audio plugin standard created by Steinberg to allow any third-party developers to create VST plugins for use within VST host applications.
-VST requires separate installations for Windows, Mac OS X and Linux.
-The majority of VST plugins are available for Windows only due to Apple's competing proprietary Audio Unit technology being used on OS X (Audio Units is a core part of the OS X operating system).
+VST requires separate installations for Windows, macOS, and Linux.
 The short history of commercial environments for Linux means few developers have targeted this platform.